 Photo by Ming Li

 Regular online study sessions for students to come together, discuss there work, and help each other.
-The first session will take place on Sept 24 @ 12:00pm.
-Stay tuned for more info!
+These sessions take place every Thursday @ 12:00 pm (NST) using Google Meet.
+Follow us on Facebook for reminders & updates!